-To encourage the first time buyer you might want to provide a very low price item that's representative of your offer - a tester if you like.
-For instance, Miso Tasty has a £2 soup you can order with free P&P. That's pretty low risk for the customer, and enables the Miso Tasty team to prove they have a great product and are worthy of trust.
+To encourage the first-time buyer you might want to provide a very low price item that's representative of your offer - a tester, if you like.
+For instance, Miso Tasty has a £2 soup you can order with free P&P. That's pretty low risk for the customer, and enables the seller to prove they have a great product.

 How do you get more enquirers to buy?

 Everything you have done to encourage the buyers to buy will help you get the enquirers to buy too.
 But there's plenty more you can do.